ansible-collections/community.sops/docs/docsite/rst/guide.rst

         # Ensure that sops is installed in the EE, assuming the EE is for ansible-core 2.11 or newer
         - RUN ansible-playbook -v community.sops.install_localhost

 Note that this only works if the execution environment is built with ansible-core 2.11 or newer.
-When using an execution environment with Ansible 2.9, you have to use the ``community.sops.install`` role manually:
+When using an execution environment with Ansible 2.9, you have to use the ``community.sops.install`` role manually.
+Also note that you need to make sure that Ansible 2.9 uses the correct Python interpreter to be able to install system packages with; in the below example we are assuming a RHEL/CentOS based execution environment base image:

 .. code-block:: yaml